mikerhodes/rapport/README.md

 ### Ollama

 There are many guides on the internet for installing Ollama.
-But I did this:
+But I did this to install the server itself directly from GitHub:

 ```
 curl -L \